 See below for pre-approved internationally-oriented courses.
 To select other courses to fill this requirement, consult with your iBA Coordinator.

 Language credits: at least 18 credits in a modern language offered by York University, including the advanced-level course in the chosen language.

 A student may be exempted from some of the language requirement credits if he/she has a degree of fluency in a language.
 If an iBA student is fluent in a language, he/she may undergo an examination to test language proficiency by the Department of Languages, Literatures & Linguistics (or the Department of French Studies for French language).
 Students exempted from one or more of the language courses may substitute the required credits with another language or cultural course.
 Please speak with your program iBA Coordinator for more details.

 International exchange: at least one full term abroad as a full-time student at one of York University’s 120+ exchange partners.
 Course credits earned on exchange will be transferred to the degree, and can be classified as fulfilling major, internationally-oriented, language, or free choice credit requirements.

 Students are recommended to apply during second year in order to spend their third year abroad.
 By third year, students should have adapted to the demands of university life and have the skills required for study in a foreign teaching environment.
-Those in their final year have less flexibility in course selection and may have difficulties finding courses abroad.
+Those in their final year of studies have less flexibility in course selection and may experience increased difficulties in finding courses abroad.

 All academic exchanges are organized through the Office of York International.
-For more information and how to apply for the exchange, please visit here.
+Head to their website for more information.

 What is the difference between an Honours BA and an Honours iBA?
-Click here for a detailed breakdown.
+Read this detailed breakdown.